Adopt a Teach program helps Kanawha County educators

-CHARLESTON, WV (WOWK) The start of the new school year is right around the corner and a Kanawha County woman is continuing her crusade to make sure teachers have what they need for their classrooms.
+CHARLESTON, W.Va.
+(WOWK) – The start of the new school year is right around the corner and a Kanawha County woman is continuing her crusade to make sure teachers have what they need for their classrooms.

-Tracy White started the Adopt A Teacher program in Kanawha County, WV a few years ago.
+Tracy White started the Adopt A Teacher program in Kanawha County a few years ago.
 The program matches educators with sponsors to help provide classroom supplies they have to otherwise buy out of pocket.

 “I have many teacher friends.
 I used to work in Kanawha County Schools as an autism mentor and I would see the money that our teachers spend out not just for supplies but for snacks.
 That is coming out of their pocket.
 So I really just started this to be not just a way of me helping but an opportunity for others to help out as well.”

 This year 1,100 people signed up looking for sponsors.
-All of but 200 of them have donors commited to fill their wishlists.
+All of but 200 of them have donors committed to fill their wishlists.

 If you would like to sponsor a teacher just send an email to adoptakcsteacher@gmail.com.